Terms Conditions and Regulations 2022-2023 Academic Year

 - If a student is expecting a guest, the student is responsible for meeting the guest at the building entry door and escorting him or her in the building.

-- A student is not permitted to lend their room key (if assigned) or id+ Card to another student or guest.
+- A student is not permitted to lend their id+ card, or room key if assigned one, to another student or guest.